simonen/obsidian/LINUX 1/SELINUX/SELinux Working Modes.md

 #### Context Settings and Policy

-context: label that can be applied to different objects like files, directories, users, processes, ports
+Context: label that can be applied to different objects like files, directories, users, processes, ports

 Context labels define the nature of the object.
 Important for stuff to be labeled correctly